nguyensjsu/sp22-202-the-architects/README.md

          - There was significant confusion in the team in regards to how should one approach the task.
 Dealt with the confusion by suggesting team to start small.
          - Instead of diving deep into project designing, suggested to focus on getting familiar with Greenfoot first by building small starter projects.

+- Devansh Modi
+   - What I did: Setup local environment for Greenfoot, Swing, and game creation.
+Wrote boilerplate code.
+   - What I plan to do next: Plan for design patterns needed for the UNO game.
+   - Blockers: N/A

 - Hanyu Hu
    - What I did:
      - Setup environment for Greenfoot.